phpbench/phpbench/docs/configuration.rst

         }
     }

+The key is the name of the report that you are defining, and the object properties are the options for the report.
+Eeach report must specify either the ``generator`` or ``extends`` key, specifying the :doc:`generator
+<report_generators>` or report to extend respectively.

-See the :doc:`reporting` chapter for more information.
+See the :doc:`report_generators` chapter for more information on report configuration.